 A diversity of household types exists within Bellevue with married couples without children comprising the largest share at 32% of all households in 2017 followed by married couples with children at 26% and single-person households at 25%.
 The average household size was about 2.40 people per household in 2017.

 A range of housing types exists in the city to house Bellevue’s diverse population.
 In 2017, about 47% of Bellevue’s housing stock was in single family detached structures, another 11% was in town home, duplex, triplex and fourplexes; the remaining 42% of housing units were in structures with five or more units.
 About 55% of Bellevue’s occupied housing units were owner-occupied and 45% were renter-occupied in 2017.

 The number of bedrooms in housing units also varies in Bellevue.
-In 2017, about six percent of housing units in the city were studios with no bedroom and about eight percent had five bedrooms or more.
-About 16 percent were one bedroom units, 29 percent two bedroom, 20 percent three bedroom and 21 percent four bedroom housing units.
+In 2017, about 6% of housing units in the city were studios with no bedroom and about 8% had five bedrooms or more.
+About 16% were one-bedroom units, 29% two-bedroom, 20% three bedroom and 21% four-bedroom housing units.